the walter kohn Prize

 - an invitation to attend the award ceremony and deliver an award lecture at ICTP

-Nominations and self nominations, including a CV of the candidate, a list of the three best publications, and no less than two letters of support, should be sent to the Prize Committee at email@example.com, before 30 June 2018, 6 pm GMT.
+Nominations and self nominations, including a CV of the candidate, a list of the three best publications arising out of work performed in a developing country or emerging economy, and no less than two letters of support, should be sent to the Prize Committee at firstname.lastname@example.org, before 31 July 2020, 6 pm GMT.

-The award ceremony will be held in January 2019, at ICTP, Trieste, Italy, during the International Workshop on Computational Physics and Materials Science: Total Energy and Force Methods.
+The award ceremony will be held in January 2021 at ICTP, Trieste, Italy, on the occasion of the International Workshop on Computational Physics and Materials Science: Total Energy and Force Methods.

 Walter Kohn, 1998 Nobel Laureate for Chemistry, was born in Vienna, Austria, in 1923, and became a naturalised US citizen in 1957 after escaping Nazi Germany in the late 1930s and earning university degrees in Canada and the United States in the 1940s.
-Renowned for his work as a condensed matter theorist, Kohn made seminal contributions to our understanding of the electronic function of materials.
-He played a leading role in the development of density functional theory, which has proved an invaluable concept for physicists, chemists and material scientists.
+Renowned for his work as a condensed matter theorist, Kohn made seminal contributions to our understanding of the electronic structure of materials.
+He played a leading role in the development of density functional theory, which has proved an invaluable concept for physicists, chemists and materials scientists.
 Kohn was also founding director of the Institute of Theoretical Physics at the University of California, Santa Barbara, USA.
+He was a passionate pacifist and an advocate of green technologies.
 Kohn passed away on 19 April 2016.